SimonBystrom/SimonBystrom/README.md

 If you wanna know more about me / work with me, please hit me up on my email seen on your left!
 (or just click here simon.bystrom@hyperisland.se )
+I'd love to talk either over zoom 🗨️ or coffee ☕ in Tokyo!

 See you! 👋